-WARRANTY CONDITIONS:
+WARRANTY CONDITIONS AND EXCLUSIONS:

-- This warranty only covers HHT appliances that are purchased through an HHT authorized dealer or distributor.
-A list of HHT authorized dealers is available on the HHT branded websites. - This warranty is only valid while the HHT appliance remains at the site of original installation. - Contact your installing dealer for warranty service.
-If the installing dealer is unable to provide necessary parts, contact the nearest HHT authorized dealer or supplier.
-Additional service fees may apply if you are seeking warranty service from a dealer other than the dealer from whom you originally purchased the product. - Check with your dealer in advance for any costs to you when arranging a warranty call.
-Travel and shipping charges for parts are not covered by this warranty.
+- The HHT manufacturer's warranty only covers HHT appliances that are purchased through an HHT authorized dealer or distributor.
+A list of HHT authorized dealers is available on the HHT branded websites. - This warranty is only valid while the HHT appliance remains at the site of original installation.